practical-bootcamp/k8s-grader/README.md

 sam build
 sam deploy --parameter-overrides SecretHash="XXXXXXXXXXX"
 ```
+## Minikube for exercise

+A Minikube endpoint accessible via the internet is required, and must remain confidential.
+Deployment options include EC2 or Codespaces.

-## Deploy Minikube with CloudFormation
+### Deploy Minikube with CloudFormation
 After configure the AWS Credentials, then run.
 ```
 cd k8s/minikube